angular-architects/ngrx-toolkit/docs/docs/mutations.md

 1. Exposes a method of the same name as the mutation, returns a promise.
 1. State signals: `value/status/error/isPending/hasValue`

+Additionally, mutations can be used in either `withMutations()` or as standalone functions.

 ### Params

 See dedicated section on [choosing between `rxMutation` and `httpMutation`](#choosing-between-rxmutation-and-httpmutation)